wavefrontHQ/docs/pages/doc/query_language_series_joining.md

 </tbody>
 </table>

-**Note:** The informal notation in the _Data Points_ column indicates that a time series' data points is an array of timestamped values.
+**Note:** The informal notation in the _Data Points_ column indicates that a time series' data points are an array of timestamped values.

 ## join() Syntax Overview

 Like SQL JOIN, the Wavefront `join()` function examines rows from two time-series tables, and determines whether any row from one table correlates with any row from the other.
 Two rows correlate if they both satisfy a join condition.
 All `join()` operations combine the correlated rows into new rows in a new table, and then return a new time series corresponding to each new row.
 (Some `join()` types also return time series for the non-correlated rows in one or both tables.)

-For example, consider the following `join()` function, which correlates rows from the two tables above:
+For example, suppose you want to divide the CPU load by the number of service requests per second on each production, development, or test source.
+The following `join()` function accomplishes this by correlating rows from [the two tables above](#sample-time-series-tables):

 ```
 join(ts(cpu.load) AS ts1 INNER JOIN ts(request.rate) AS ts2 USING(source, env), metric='cpuPerRequest', source=ts1.source, env=ts1.env, ts1 / ts2)
 ```

 Let's split out the `join()` parameters into separate expressions to see what they do: